sverweij/dependency-cruiser/doc/cli.md

 #### passing globs as parameters

-dependency-cruiser uses [node-glob](https://github.com/isaacs/node-glob) to make sure globs work the same accross platforms.
+dependency-cruiser uses [node-glob](https://github.com/isaacs/node-glob) to make sure globs work the same across platforms.
 It cannot prevent the environment from expanding globs before it can process it, however.

 As each environment interprets globs slightly differently, a pattern like `packages/**/src/**/*.js` will yield different results.

-To make sure glob expansion works _exactly_ the same accross platforms slap some quotes around them, so it's not the environment (/ shell) expanding the glob, but dependency-cruiser itself:
+To make sure glob expansion works _exactly_ the same across platforms slap some quotes around them, so it's not the environment (/ shell) expanding the glob, but dependency-cruiser itself: